Laundry symbol: General

 The care label describes the allowable treatment of the garment without damaging the textile.
 Whether this treatment is necessary or sufficient, is not stated.
 A milder than specified treatment is always acceptable.
 The symbols are protected and their use is required to comply with the license conditions; incorrect labelling is prohibited.
 A bar below each symbol calls for a gentler treatment than usual and a double bar for a very gentle treatment.

 Washing

-A stylized washtub is shown, and the number in the tub means the maximum wash temperature (degrees Celsius).
-A bar under the tub signifies a gentler treatment in the washing machine.
-A double bar signifies very gentle handling.
+A stylized washing machine is shown.
+In international standards, the number in the tub means the maximum wash temperature (degrees Celsius).
+In the North American standard, dots are used instead of numbers, where more dots indicating hotter temperatures.

+In the European standard, the level of wash agitation recommended is indicated by bars below the wash tub symbol.
+Absence of bar indicates a maximum agitation (cotton wash), a single bar indicates medium agitation (synthetics cycle), and a double bar indicates very minimal agitation (silk/wool cycle).
 A hand in the tub signifies that only (gentle) hand washing (not above 40 °C) is allowed.
 A cross through washtub means that the textile may not be washed under normal household conditions.
-In the North American standard, dots are used to indicate the proper temperature range.

-In the European standard, the level of wash agitation recommended is indicated by bars below the wash tub symbol.
-Absence of bar indicates a maximum agitation (cotton wash), a single bar indicates medium agitation (synthetics cycle) and a double bar indicates very minimal agitation (silk/wool cycle).
-The bar symbols also indicate the level of spin recommended with more bars indicating lower preferred spin speed.